jekewa/wordle/README.md

 Note that I wrote this on my Mac, and the MacOS grep command doesn't support lookaheads, so I had to use the ggrep version (which I added through Homebrew).
 As such, the -a parameter won't work with the script as written not on a Mac, or on a Mac without ggrep added.
+The script should see if ggrep doesn't exist and skip that bit safely.
+This will result in a few extra hints that might not contain all of the yellow letters that aren't in an exact match.

 I might change this to be a little more savvy in the future, but for now, it suits my needs and can still function as an example for anyone else.